NVIDIA/aistore/docs/getting_started.md

 Depending on your Linux distribution, you may or may not have `GCC`, `sysstat`, and/or `attr` packages.
 These packages must be installed.

-Speaking of distributions, our current default recommendation is Ubuntu Server 20.04 LTS.
-But Ubuntu 18.04 and CentOS 8.x (or later) will also work.
-As well as numerous others.
+Speaking of distributions, our current default recommendation is Ubuntu Server 24.04 LTS or Ubuntu Server 22.04 LTS, as it has been our experience.
+However, AIStore has no special dependencies, so virtually any distribution will work.

 For the [local filesystem](/docs/performance.md), we currently recommend xfs.
 But again, this (default) recommendation shall not be interpreted as a limitation of any kind: other fine choices include zfs, ext4, f2fs and more.